Multiplane (aeronautics): Stacked multiplanes

 In the 1890s Hiram Maxim constructed a steam-powered flying machine which he ran on rails as a test rig.
 It began as a biplane and later more lifting and control surfaces were added to create a bizarre multiplane.
 On one occasion the lift force was so great that the rail was damaged.
 Maxim did not allow the rig to take off because it had no effective controls.

 Horatio Phillips built a series of multiplane types from 1904.
 His Phillips Multiplane I had 20 stacked wings in an otherwise fairly conventional layout.
 It proved too unstable for sustained flight.
 By 1907 his third model was able to fly 500 ft, achieving the first successful powered flight in Great Britain.
 However the disappointing performance compared to more conventional contemporary types caused Phillips to abandon his ideas.

-In 1908 Roshon in America and D'Equevilly in France produced typical multiplane designs.
+In 1908 John William Roshon in America and D'Equevilly in France produced typical multiplane designs.
 The AEA Cygnet II, designed by Alexander Graham Bell and constructed by the Aerial Experimental Association in America, featured a cellular multiplane formed by hundreds of tetrahedral shapes.
 Neither of these was capable of flight.

 One of the most infamous multiplanes was the 1923 Gerhardt Cycleplane, a human-powered aircraft with seven sets of wings which made a single short hop under human power alone.
 Its flimsy construction and subsequent collapse was filmed, and this is often used as stock footage mocking early impractical aircraft designs.